 A financial expert that earns the CRFA designation stands out from the pack of other advisors in that they have demonstrated competence in understanding the complexities of retirement planning.
 For example, they might advise clients on estate taxes and how to reduce capital gains; help them devise a strategy to maximize Social Security benefits; provide information on insurance products and estate planning; and give an overview of various options for funding their grandchildren’s college education.

 A CRFA will work to get a detailed view of your overall financial picture.
 They might ask you everything from what assets and outstanding debts you have to whether or not you plan to work part-time in retirement.
 They’ll also ask about, and plan for, any potential inheritances that might be coming your way.

 Issued by the Society of Certified Retirement Financial Advisors, earning the credential demonstrates a finance expert’s commitment to advising on retirement-related topics.
 But whereas other industry certifications, like a certified financial planner (CFP), requires rigorous training and testing, the CRFA is a lesser-known and modest designation that requires much less on the part of the candidate.

 Anyone can apply to get a CRFA.
 There are no prerequisites.
 However, the granting organization suggests that applicants have significant relevant work and educational experience.

 Specifically, applicants are recommended to have three years of work experience in the financial services industry.
 This could include working in the investment industry, the insurance industry or doing tax planning and preparation as a tax professional.
 Alternatively, applicants may have specific job skills or classroom training in the financial industry.

-CRFA Program Overview
+Overview of the CRFA Program

 CRFA certificate holders have received the equivalent of 24 hours of live classroom training or self-study in insurance, securities, taxes, trusts and estates.
 They also have to pass a test, agree to follow a code of ethics and pursue continuing education in subsequent years.